FaisalKB/revamped-portfolio/README.md

-# revamped-portfolio
+# Personal Portfolio

-An updated personal portfolio created in React.js
+An updated personal portfolio created in React.js for the purpose of sharing a one-stop website that includes information about me, my projects, and ways to contact me.